navneettomar11/technical-guides/java/interface.md

 Let's take the example of the *Cloneable interface*.
 If we try to clone an object that doesn't implement this interface the JVM throws a CloneNotSupportException.
 Hence, the Cloneable marker interface is an indicator to the JVM that we can call the Object.clone() method.

-In the same way, when calling the ObjectOutputStream.writeObject(), **the JVM checks if the obhect implements the Serializable marker interface**.
+In the same way, when calling the ObjectOutputStream.writeObject(), **the JVM checks if the object implements the Serializable marker interface**.
 When it's not the case a NotSerializableException is thrown.
 Therefore the object isn't serialized to the output stream.

 ### Custom Marker Interface
 Let's create our own marker interface.